Symmetry re-breaking in an effective theory of quantum coarsening

 \paragraph{Outlook.}

 We have provided a transparent explanation of two notable experimental observations in a quantum coarsening experiment~\cite{Manovitz2025Quantum}.
-First, we have shown that the observed speed-up is explained by the tuning parameter playing a dual role, i.e.\ tuning the system closer to the phase transition but also tuning the strength of the kinetic term.
+First, we have argued that the observed speed-up is explained by the tuning parameter playing a dual role, i.e.\ tuning the system closer to the phase transition but also tuning the strength of the kinetic term.
+While our argument was heuristic, it can be made more rigorous through a Schrieffer-Wolff-like transformation.
 Second, we have thoroughly characterized the observed order parameter oscillations, predicting their shape and persistence.
-In doing so we have unveiled the generic phenomenon of symmetry re-breaking, in which quenches {\it entirely within} an ordered phase can lead to the destruction of order at intermediate times, and its reemergence with either asymptotic sign of the order parameter at long times.
+In doing so we have unveiled the generic phenomenon of symmetry re-breaking, in which quenches {\it entirely within} an ordered phase can lead to the destruction of order at intermediate times, and its reemergence with either sign at asymptotically long times.
 Our results reveal that, even in dimension as low as $d\!=\!2$, and for the ``most quantum'' spins-1/2, semiclassical analyses are a viable tool for disentangling purely quantum effects from other many-body phenomena.
 Further studies are clearly called for, on any of the existing platforms, in particular to investigate symmetry re-breaking, and the detailed dynamics in the critical region.
+A first, viable analysis is the use of a $1/S$ expansion around the classical trajectories studied in this work.

 \acknowledgments It is a pleasure to acknowledge discussion with Andrea Gambassi, Markus Heyl, Johannes Hofmann, David Huse, Jorge Kurchan, Giuseppe Mussardo and Carlo Vanoni.
 This work was in part supported by the Deutsche Forschungsgemeinschaft under grants FOR 5522 (project-id 499180199) and the cluster of excellence ct.qmat (EXC 2147, project-id 390858490).